patricktcoakley/Winnie/README.md

 ## Roadmap

-At this point Winnie is pretty much feature-complete, and any of the following are going to be additive and more of a wishlist of things I would like to see added at some point in the future:

-* It is a goal to eventually fully support more advanced INI types that Unreal Engine and others support, including arrays/lists, tuples, and structs.
+At this point Winnie is feature-complete for standard INI file operations.
+Future enhancements are additive and non-breaking:

+* **Advanced INI types** - Support for arrays/lists, tuples, and structs (as used by Unreal Engine and other advanced INI implementations).
-* Investigate interpolation or other kinds of templating to make it easier to batch-create configs.
+* **Interpolation** - Variable substitution and templating features to make it easier to batch-create configs.
-* Being able to preserve comments is currently not a goal per-se, as many similar libraries also don't do that, but it is also something I want to explore in the future as I could see it being beneficial to the end-user.